 Perhaps the most exciting time in running a business is when you're experiencing rapid growth, and it's time to start building up your team to keep up with the increasing workload; this is when strategic human resource management comes in.

-Strategic Human Resource Management is the efficient application of HR operations as it aligns with the company's long-term goals.
+Strategic human resource management is the efficient application of human resource strategy as it aligns with the company's long-term goals.
 It is a process that includes the general functions you can expect from HR, such as organizing the workforce, developing the company's people and culture, and executing policies to help propel the business forward.

 At its core, strategic human resource management is about intentional action and making informed business decisions that benefit its growth in the context of how HR functions and supports the company's development.